jackjliew/ai-openscale/cloud-known-wos-issues.md

 ### Python client
 {: #abt-python}

 The [{{site.data.keyword.aios_short}} Python client](http://ai-openscale-python-client.mybluemix.net/){: external} is a Python library that allows you to work directly with the {{site.data.keyword.aios_short}} service.
 You can use the Python client, instead of the {{site.data.keyword.aios_short}} client UI, to directly configure the datamart database, bind your machine learning engine, and select and monitor deployments.
-For examples using the Python client in this way, see the [{{site.data.keyword.aios_short}} sample notebooks](https://github.com/pmservice/ai-openscale-tutorials/tree/master/notebooks).
+For examples using the Python client in this way, see the [{{site.data.keyword.aios_short}} sample notebooks](https://github.com/pmservice/ai-openscale-tutorials/tree/master/notebooks){: external}.

 ## Issues specific to {{site.data.keyword.aios_short}}
 {: #cloud-issues}

-The following limitation and issues are specific to {{site.data.keyword.aios_short}} for {{site.data.keyword.Bluemix}}.
+The following limitations and known issues are specific to {{site.data.keyword.aios_short}} for {{site.data.keyword.Bluemix}}.

 <p>&nbsp;</p>